djsuperchief/Kyameru/README.md

 ## Components
 ### File (https://github.com/djsuperchief/Kyameru.Component.File)
+The File component can watch a directory for files and raise a message through a route to indicate it has found a new file.
+It can also move files from one place to another either by writing the contents of the Routable message OR from disk.

 #### From

 The from component is a simple system file watcher raising notifications for when a file has been: